Welcome to Cataloochee

 Items we’d recommend you bring to help make the most of your ski trip!
 Remember, it’s easier to take clothes off if you get warm than to find extras to put on if you’re already cold.
 Keep in mind that the amount of layering depends entirely on the weather.

 To keep the bottom half of you drier, you can easily and safely waterproof a pair of pants with Scotch Guard.
-Ski Bibs and jackets can also be rented from Cataloochee Ski & Sports Shop in Maggie Valley as well as The Shop @ Cataloochee for $9.00 per day with a $20.00 refundable deposit.
+Ski Bibs and jackets can also be rented from Cataloochee Ski & Sports Shop in Maggie Valley as well as The Shop @ Cataloochee for $9.00 per day or rent the set for $16 per day.

 •Bag to carry change of clothing, boots, and extra equipment